tgstation/tgstation/code/modules/reagents/chemistry/fermi_readme.md

 The y axis is the purity of the product made for that time step.
 This is recalculated based off the beaker's sum pH for every tick in the reaction.
 The rate in which your product is made based off the temperature (If you want me to describe that too I can.)
 So say our reaction has 10u of a purity 1 of product in there, and for our step we're making another 10u with our pH at (roughly) 3, from the curve our purity is (roughly) 0.5.
 So we will be adding 10u of 0.5 purity to 10u of 1 purity, resulting in 20u of 0.75 purity product.
 (Though - to note the reactant's purities also modify the purity of volume created on top of this).

 If you're designing a reaction you can define an optimal range between the OptimalpHMin to OptimalpHMax (5 - 7 in this case) and a deterministic region set by the ReactpHLim (5 - 4, 9 + 4 aka between 1 to 5 and 9 to 13).
-This deterministic region is exponential, so if you set it to 2 then it’ll exponentially grow, but since our CurveSharppH = 1, it’s linear (basically normalise the range in the determinsitic region, then put that to the power of CurveSharppH).
+This deterministic region is exponential, so if you set it to 2 then it’ll exponentially grow, but since our CurveSharpph = 1, it’s linear (basically normalise the range in the determinsitic region, then put that to the power of CurveSharppH).
 Finally values outside of these ranges will prevent reactions from starting, but if a reaction drifts out during a reaction, the purity of volume created for each step will be 0 (It does not stop ongoing reactions).
 It’s entirely possible to design a reaction without a deterministic or optimal phase if you wanted.

 Though to note; if your purity dips below the PurityMin of a reaction it’ll call the overly_impure() function – which by default reduces the purity of all reagents in the beaker.
 Additionally, if the purity at the end of a reaction is below the PurityMin, it’ll convert into the failed chem defined by the product’s failed_chem defined in it's reagent datum.
 For default the PurityMin is 0.15, and is pretty difficult to fail.
 This is all customisable however, if you wanted to use these hooks to design a even more unique reaction, just don’t call the parent proc when using methods.